endojs/endo/test262/README.md

 The file `test262/test262-revision.txt` will also be updated with the information relevant to the version of test262 used.
 Make sure you commit that file along with the updated tests.

+There is no automation for updating the test harness itself.